EchoLens-TMT/EchoLens/README.md

 - Text to Speech
 - Additional features and BOT

-[TG - 4/24] - Some research papers that we can refer:
+[TG - 4/24] - Some research papers that we can refer to:
 1. https://ieeexplore.ieee.org/abstract/document/10890285
 2. https://arxiv.org/abs/1411.4555 -- 2015
 3. https://arxiv.org/abs/1502.03044 -- 2016